greenmanspirit/journal.txt/README.md

 There are three tags needed for each entry in your journal.txt file in order for it to be compatible with this application.

 * ENTRYSTART - This designates the beginning of a journal entry,
+* ENTRYDATE - The date of the journal entry in the format MM/DD/YY, must fome directly after ENTRYSTART.
 * ENTRYEND - This designates the end of a journal entry.
-* ENTRYDATE - The date of the journal entry in the format MM/DD/YY, comes right after ENTRYSTART.

 Example journal.txt file:
 > ENTRYSTART